CxRes/prep/sections/protocol.md

 For the {{&protocol}}, `HEAD` ({{HTTP, Section 9.3.2}}) and `GET` ({{HTTP, Section 9.3.1}}) are the only methods in response to which notifications are advertised.

-A resource server MUST NOT send the =Accept-Events= header field with `PREP` as a protocol in response to a request with any method other than `HEAD` or `GET`.
+A resource server MUST NOT send the =Accept-Events= header field with `prep` as a protocol in response to a request with any method other than `HEAD` or `GET`.

 For the {{&protocol}}, `GET` ({{HTTP, Section 9.3.1}}) is the only method by which notifications are requested and for which notifications response is defined.

-An application client MUST NOT send the =Accept-Events= header field with `PREP` as a protocol in a request with any method other than `GET`.
+An application client MUST NOT send the =Accept-Events= header field with `prep` as a protocol in a request with any method other than `GET`.

-A resource server MUST NOT send the =Events= header field with the parameter `protocol` with a value of `PREP` in response to a request with any method other than `GET`.
+A resource server MUST NOT send the =Events= header field with the parameter `protocol` with a value of `prep` in response to a request with any method other than `GET`.

 A resource server MUST NOT send the =Events= header field except in response to a `GET` request.